Gab-Sinclair/dig4639-mobile-dev/README.md

    I am interested in a web design and mobile design position.
 I would like to design front-end frameworks and applications.
 I would enjoy using CSS and java script and HTML5 in a full time, day to day environment. https://github.com/Gab-Sinclair

    closes #60
+ ## conflicts

+This section represnts code on the server that isnt on the local repository.